Yahweasel/libav.js/README.md

 a limited range of audio sample rates, so having a resampler is beneficial.

-The “webm” variant, relative to the default variant, includes support for VP8 video, but only enough to copy such streams; no actual video decoding or encoding is yet supported.
+The “webm” variant, relative to the default variant, includes support for VP8 video.
 The “webm-opus-flac” variant, relative to “opus-flac”, includes support for VP8 video, as “webm”, but excludes all filters except aresample.
-The “mediarecorder-transcoder” variant, relative to “webm-opus-flac”, adds MPEG-4, making it sufficient for transcoding all formats MediaRecorder can produce on all platforms.
+The “mediarecorder-transcoder” variant, relative to “webm-opus-flac”, adds MPEG-4 H.264, making it sufficient for transcoding formats that MediaRecorder can produce on all platforms.
+Note that support is not included for *encoding* MPEG-4 video, only decoding.

 To create other variants, simply create the configuration for them in `configs` and, if necessary, add Makefile fragments to `mk`.
 This is intentionally